xu4-engine/u4/README.md

 Status
 ------

-A major code cleanup began in 2021 after a 5-year hiatus in development (and 10 years since the last beta release).
-Recent work includes:

- - Completion of the Allegro 5 platform interface.
- - Reworking the configuration to allow alternative storage backends.
- - Elimination of compiler warnings & memory leaks.
- - Preparing the way for GPU rendering.
+The game is fully playable and can display the original DOS EGA and upgraded VGA graphics.

 Some thoughts for possible improvements:
  - Ultima 5 style aiming in combat (i.e. allow angle shots)
- - more sound effects
+ - More sound effects
- - support for higher-resolution tile sets
+ - Support for higher-resolution tile sets
- - allow running original game without XML configuration
- - allow the map view to display more of the world
+ - Allow the map view to display more of the world
- - menu-based interface, like Sega version
+ - Menu-based interface, like Sega version
- - improve the scalers:
-   + scale entire screen image rather than individual tiles
-   + correct for aspect ratio
+ - Use GPU for all rendering.
+ - Formal modding system to extend the world or create entirely new adventures.

 Compiling